Do Dogs Get Headaches

 Final Thoughts

 Just like in humans, headaches are uncomfortable for dogs.
-Keep an eye on your pup and be sure they are not exhibiting signs of pain and discomfort.
-If you suspect your dog has an ongoing headache, and does not show improvement in next few hours, it is best to check with your veterinarian.
+Keep an eye on your pup and be sure they are not exhibiting signs of pain or discomfort.
+If you suspect your dog has an ongoing headache, and does not show improvement in the next few hours, it is best to check with your veterinarian.